-Designed exclusively for babies, our Silk Cot and Bassinet Sheets and Slips have been created specifically for preventing bald patches and promoting hair growth.
-All our products are are made from 22 momme 100% Mulberry silk and have been tested and certified under OEKO-TEX® Standard 100 to be non-toxic and free from harmful dyes and chemicals.
+Designed exclusively for babies, our Silk Crib and Bassinet Sheets and Slips have been created specifically for preventing bald patches and promoting hair growth.
+All our products are made from 22 momme 100% Mulberry silk and have been tested and certified under OEKO-TEX® Standard 100 to be non-toxic and free from harmful dyes and chemicals.

 Silky Tots, really is, the gentle way to sleep.

 Brush before bed